 You can’t turn a profit from your first day as a rental property owner.
 You will have to be patient and know that it takes time to set your investment in motion.
 Don’t worry, you will be able to see a return on your investment eventually, but until then, you will have to practice patience in every aspect.

 Is your tenant late on their rent payments?
 Remember to be patient – there’s absolutely no need to evict them immediately.
 Is your rent lower than what you wanted it to be?
 Wait it out – property values will improve eventually.

 However, that doesn’t mean you should always stick it out.
 Again, going back to number one, you need market knowledge to determine if you should wait out the market fluctuation, or if there’s no point in keeping your hopes up.
-That’s precisely why you should partner with a property management company.
+That’s precisely why you should partner with a multi family property management company.
 They can create a roadmap of your short-term and long-term goals, and help you decide what to do in case things go wrong.

 Tenants are important assets, to say the least.
 You won’t be able to profit from your property without your tenants.
 But to find tenants, you need to be able to pinpoint their pain points.
 In other words, you need to answer why they should rent your property in particular.
 That’s why it’s important to know how to market your rental.

 First, you need to identify where your property will most likely be seen by your potential tenants.
 Are they working with real estate agents or looking at the MLS?
 Then, ask yourself what features they would want.
 If you think they’d be interested in the pet-friendly features of the home, such as the fenced-in yard, entryway, etc. mention those in your rental listing.

 Finally, you need to show your tenants why it’s the solution to their problems.
 If they tell you that safety is their priority, show them reports on the local crime rate.
 Your goal is to “sell” the property even though they’ll only be renting it.